 If you are unable to locate the certification label (also known as a rating plate) your best option will be to get in touch with us and we will hopefully be able to help you out.

 Before contacting us, please take some photos of your appliance as this will help us identify it.
-Once you have photos ready please fill submit our Find My Part form.
+Once you have you photos ready please fill submit them in our Find My Part form.
 You will be able to upload your image to this form.

 We can’t guarantee that we can determine which model you have but we’ll do our best!

 If you have any questions at all please leave them in the comments below, we’d love to hear from you!

 Friendly Fires sells parts for most wood burning appliance brands, including but not limited to Enviro, Pacific Energy, Jotul, Napoleon, EnerZone, Blaze King, Drolet, HearthStone, Regency, Stuv, Heartland, Morso, Heritage, Vista Flame, Napoleon, Vermont Castings, True North, Osburn, RSF, Valcourt, BIS and many more.